Linda Blincko – Depot Artspace Creative Director

 My role with the Depot whānau enables a platform for me to share and facilitate the use of Te Reo Māori which is contextualised by tikanga and deepens our understanding of an intrinsic Māori world view as New Zealanders.”

-Vikki Edwards (Programme Administrator), Teesh Sazbo and Sam Standley (CFareer Consultants), the new ArtsLab team
+Vikki Edwards (Programme Administrator), Teesh Sazbo and Sam Standley (Career Consultants), the new ArtsLab team

 Hi Teesh here.
-I joined the Depot Art Space back in November and enjoying the chance to meet and work with some amazingly talented individuals every day.
+I enjoy the chance to meet and work with some amazingly talented individuals every day.
 Pulling on my careers background, I love the opportunity to help guide other creatives into employment through the ArtsLab programme.

 With a crazy portfolio career that has a large creative focus, you would look at my car and think I live in it!
 When I am not at the Depot you will likely catch me rushing from one engagement to another working with our top NZ Ice Skaters, choreographing many of the Musicals you see in town, or putting my Performing Arts Educator hat on for Musical Theatre NZ, Junior Theatre NZ and Star Jam… oh and hanging with my fur babies !